-- (1) Provide technical basis for the development of standards defining the use of steel (type 1) storage pressure vessels for gaseous hydrogen: - Compare fracture mechanics based design approach for fatigue assessment of pressure vessels for gaseous hydrogen to full-scale performance tests. - Generate performance test methods and data for fatigue assessment of full-scale pressure vessels with gaseous hydrogen. - (2) Codes and standards advocacy: - Participate in the standards development activities for gaseous hydrogen storage in pressure vessels, in particular Canadian Standards Association (CSA) and Society of Automotive Engineers (SAE) activities.
+- (1) Provide technical basis for the development of standards defining the use of steel (Type 1) storage pressure vessels for gaseous hydrogen: - Compare fracture mechanics based design approach for fatigue assessment of pressure vessels for gaseous hydrogen to full-scale performance tests. - Generate performance test methods and data for fatigue assessment of full-scale pressure vessels with gaseous hydrogen. - (2) Codes and Standards Advocacy: - Participate in the standards development activities for gaseous hydrogen storage in pressure vessels, in particular Canadian Standards Association (CSA) and SAE International activities.